Perirobot space representation for HRI: measuring and designing collaborative workspace coverage by diverse sensors: Discussion

 While we presented only a few sensors in this paper, our occupancy-based approach allows the easy addition of new sensors.
 For a detailed evaluation of a sensor setup, all appropriate representations should be considered.

 The presented approach dealt with regions of interest surrounding the robot and the human.
-However, one could take into account the instantaneous robot speed to determine an appropriate surrounding volume for the robot to be considered as the monitored space.
-Or, following the peripersonal space approaches, one could `enact' PeRS by training an artificial neural network on sensor data.
+However, the instantaneous robot speed could be taken into account to determine an appropriate surrounding volume for the robot to be considered as the monitored space.

 Other possible additions include additional sensors (e.g., moving sensors, sensors on humans), further representations (e.g., swept volumes for the human), taking into account the human attention (e.g., by tracking human gaze and incorporating this attention as a factor), using the occupancy representation of sensors for control (e.g., evasion of the occupied space).
 Also, we would like to extend the framework with a user interface to allow its easier use and optimize the code for faster computation.
+Finally, we want to focus on more efficient evaluation of dynamic scenes.